zahaibalig/huldra/README.md

 REACT_APP_FIREBASE_ROOT_DIRECTORY="dev"
 ````

-Don't use the keys here because they are only dummy content.
+Don't use the values given as examples above because they are only dummy content.
 You should replace them with the Firebase connection parameters you get in the last step of **Set up a Firebase project**.

 For `REACT_APP_FIREBASE_ROOT_DIRECTORY` you can choose whatever directory you like.
 Just make sure that your `gallery` folder is under it.
 For instance, if your folder structure is `dev/gallery`, you should put `REACT_APP_FIREBASE_ROOT_DIRECTORY="dev"`

 - Run `npm start` and wait a little while.
 Then you should see your browser opens Huldra at http://localhost:3000/ in development mode.
 Enjoy!

-### Deploy to a server
+### 4. Deploy to a server

 You can delopy Huldra to servers that support Node.js, such as [Heroku](https://heroku.com/), [Netlify](https://www.netlify.com/) or [GitHub Pages](https://pages.github.com/).